AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

   tabulations.
 However may not get many samples in small methods.
 * SPMI: use SPMI replay and measure jit via SPMI timing
 * [Pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool)
   uses dynamic binary instrumentation.
-A number of jit devs have used this successfully.
+A number of jit developers have used this successfully.

 Notes on coverage: